 | How the monastery is believe to have looked in the 11th century |

-New buildings were added in the 13th and 14th century, but little remains here today and on today's walk, the site really pops out of nowhere, and disappears off just as quickly - but is a reminder that between all the industry and port activity, there remains a rich, if largely forgotten, history.
+New buildings were added in the 13th and 14th century, but little of these buildings remain today, and on today's walk, the site pops out of nowhere, and then disappears just as quickly - but it is a reminder that between all the industry and port activity, there remains a rich, if largely forgotten and hidden, history.

 Having moved on from this site, the final section before reaching South Shields is the long walk around the Port of Tyne - and here we shall simply play some hold music until that section is finally over.
 Dum, dum, dee, de, dum, dum, dah....